mzuther/K-Meter/README.markdown

 ## FAQ

-### K-Meter crashes when the plug-in is loaded/opened
+### K-Meter crashes when the plug-in is loaded / opened

+1. K-Meter requires a processor which supports the SSE2 instruction set (if you run at Windows 8 and above, it does).
+On Windows, you might also have to install the [Visual C++ Redistributable for Visual Studio 2017][VC++ Redist].

-1. K-Meter comes with a folder called `kmeter`.
+2. K-Meter comes with a folder called `kmeter`.
 This folder must be located in the same folder as the plug-in, so please copy it along and try again!

-2. K-Meter requires a processor which supports the SSE2 instruction set (if you run at Windows 8 and above, it does).
-On Windows, you might also have to install the [Visual C++ Redistributable for Visual Studio 2017][VC++ Redist].
+### Where are the LV2 plug-ins?

+- The last release with LV2 plug-ins was version **v2.8.1**.
+You can still download them from the "Releases" page.

+### The stand-alone version does not work

+- Unfortunately, I cannot do anything about it as I did not code this part of the application.
+The stand-alone works well for me - try using another sound card or deleting the settings file.

 ## Documentation